tbepler/topaz/README.md

 # Bugs & Suggestions

-Please report any bugs, problems, suggestions, or requests as a [Github issue](https://github.com/tbepler/topaz/issues).
+Please report bugs and make specific feature requests and suggestions for improvements as a [Github issue](https://github.com/tbepler/topaz/issues).

+For general help, questions, suggestions, tips, and installation/setup assistance, please take a look at our new [Discussion](https://github.com/tbepler/topaz/discussions) section.